Omni-Man: Invincible

-In Invincible, Omni-Man arrived on Earth in the 1980s, where he eventually adopted the secret identity of a best-selling author named Nolan Grayson.
+Omni-Man first arrived on Earth in the 1980s, where he eventually adopted the secret identity of a best-selling author named Nolan Grayson.
 He married Debbie, whose life he had saved, and they had a son together named Mark Grayson.
 In issue number 7, Nolan lures Earth's premiere superhero team, the Guardians of the Globe, to their hideout in Utah, where he brutally murders all the members.
 It was later revealed that the Immortal, the Guardians' leader, had been resurrected by the supervillain duo the Mauler Twins in an attempt to brainwash and control him.
 Remembering Omni-Man's betrayal, Immortal tracked down Nolan and battled him in public, outing him as the murderer and villain he truly is before being killed yet again.
 Nolan reveals that he was sent to Earth as a conqueror for the Viltrum Empire, a revelation that was in stark contrast to his previous claims that his presence was to advance human technology and protect the Earth from extraterrestrial dangers.
 In a confrontation shortly thereafter, Omni-Man beats Mark to within an inch of his life, yet he refuses to kill him before he leaves the planet.

 It was further revealed that Nolan had found a new planet called Thraxa to rule over, in the hopes of offsetting some of the consequences of his earthly failure.
 Nolan's rise to power, however, was entirely peaceful.
-The custom of the native inhabitants, a race of Mantis-like aliens, dubbed the Thraxans (an insectoid people who live entirely within a nine-month span), was to simply choose the oldest among them to act as their leader.
+The custom of the native inhabitants, a race of mantis-like aliens, dubbed the Thraxans (an insectoid species who live entirely within a nine-month span), was to simply choose the oldest among them to act as their leader.
 As on Earth, Nolan has taken a native wife, Andressa, and sired a second son, Oliver (who subsequently begins to use the codename "Kid Omni-Man" when he accompanies Invincible back to Earth).
 The genetic differences between Viltrumites and the mantis-people were more apparent, though, than they were with humans.
-This caused the child to age much more slowly than his mother's species, but much faster than his father's.
+This causes Oliver to age slower than his mother's species, but much faster than his father's.